cgebbe/demo_kalman/README.tex.md

 # About

-Simple documentation (maybe later code) to better understand the Kalman filter.
+Documentation (maybe later code) to better understand the Kalman filter.
 Questions in particular:

-- What exactly are the similarities and differences between the Kalman filter and the Particle Filter?
+- What is the relationship between a Kalman filter and the Bayes filter
 - Why is the Kalman gain calculated the way it is?
 - How does the EKF and UKF work?
+- How does a particle filter differ from the Kalman filter?

-### Bayes filter
+## Bayes filter

 The Kalman filter is a special type of Bayes filter, so we start defining the Bayes filter first.
 The following information is mainly taken from https://en.wikipedia.org/wiki/Recursive_Bayesian_estimation.

-##### What is the Bayes filter?
+#### What is the Bayes filter?

 > [The bayes filter] is a general probabilistic approach for estimating an unknown probability density function [of a system state] recursively over time.
 [It uses]  (1) incoming [imperfect] measurements and (2) a mathematical process model.